Abdülkadir Sünger

-Abdülkadir Sünger (born 24 May 2000) is a Turkish professional footballer who plays as a goalkeeper for Denizlispor.
+Abdülkadir Sünger (born 24 May 2000) is a Turkish professional footballer who plays as a goalkeeper for TFF 2.
+Lig club Sanliurfaspor.

 Professional career

 Sünger is a youth product of Sarayköy 1926, and moved to the academy of Denizlispor in 2016.
 He signed his first professional contract in 2020.
 Sünger made his professional debut with Denizlispor in a 3–2 Süper Lig loss to Alanyaspor on 12 April 2021.